oiweiwei/go-msrpc/README.md

  * Investigate: Association Group ID is not shared across several named pipe connections. (each NP requires dedicated connection).

  * Convenient way to combine SPNEGO and NTLM/KRB5 within connection option.

+# Open Questions

+ * Why IObjectExporter does not support NDR64?

+ * Why server returns indistinguishable pointers for NDR64?

+ * Why SMB2 does not support certain auth levels (ie Winreg supports only Insecure and Privacy)?

 # References